 - Daily mopping and disinfecting of the floors and other surfaces must occur in these areas.

-Please refer to the University Policy on Smoking located in the University’s Polices & Procedures.
+Please refer to the University Smoke-and Tobacco-Free Policy on Smoking located in the University’s Polices & Procedures.

-- Waste materials produced on campus create the potential for adverse safety, health and Environmental issues, including poor quality air.
+- Waste materials produced on campus create the potential for adverse safety, health and environmental issues, including poor air quality.
 The control of the production, storage, use and disposal of waste materials is essential for good indoor and outdoor air quality.

 - The University is engaged in developing and implementing waste management programs for hazardous waste materials, medical waste, construction waste, general waste and waste water throughout the campus.
 These waste control programs are on-going and continuously updated as the technology and Federal/State and County requirements change.
 The specifics of any waste control program are available from EH&S.